rsandrade/f3-docker-skel/README.md

     $ cd f3-docker-skel
     $ sh build-run.sh

-    Go to http://localhost/ to run your project in a devel environment
+    Go to http://localhost/ to run the project in a devel environment

 **What you can do with it**

-    You dont need to stop the "build and run" script to change files in your project Run it and just start to write code and run/test it using a browser
+    You don't need to stop the "build and run" script to change files of your project Run it and just start to write your code and run/test it using a browser